CompuTec/computec-docs/docs/pdc/administrator-guide/weight-scales-integration/gateway-service-installation.md

 # CompuTec Gateway Service Installation

-This document provides a step-by-step guide on how to install the CompuTec Gateway service.
+The CompuTec Gateway Service acts as a bridge between CompuTec PDC and connected devices, enabling seamless data exchange.
+This guide provides step-by-step instructions for installing and setting up the service.

 ---

 ## Prerequisites

+Before installing the CompuTec Gateway Service, ensure the following requirements are met:

 - Configure your firewall to make the 8080 port available
 - .Net Framework 4.7.1 is required